microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

     GO
     ```

-6. In a new query window run the following queries to monitor I/O performance and waits while the SELECT INTO is running.
+6. In a new query window run the following queries to monitor I/O performance and waits **while the SELECT INTO is running**.

     ```tsql
     USE customersdb;